Gratitude Journaling: Build a Daily Habit

 Choosing the Right Journal

 The journal you use becomes a container for your growth.
 Some prefer structured journals with prompts; others love blank pages that invite intuition.
 What matters most is choosing one that feels inviting.
-A beautiful notebook can be a visual reminder of self-respect — a signal that your reflections deserve care.
+A beautiful notebook can be a visual reminder of self-respect: a signal that your reflections deserve care.
+Explore more on How to Start a Grateful Journal for Daily Peace and Happiness.

 What to Write in a Gratitude Journal